-To appear in: Brandon Look and Frederick Beiser (eds.)
-The Oxford Handbook of German 18th-Century Philosophy CUP, 2016.
+Forthcoming in Corey Dyck, Brandon Look, and Fred Beiser (eds.), Oxford Handbook of German Philosophy in the Eighteenth Century, 2025.

-Rationalist Foundations and the Science of Force
+Rationalist Foundations and the Science of Motion

 Marius Stan

 This chapter is a new account of natural philosophy in post-Leibnizian Prussia.
 Because mechanics was then natural science par excellence and my space here is limited, I restrict my view to foundations for mechanics from 1716 to 1786.
 Three conclusions emerge.
 First, mechanics in Enlightenment Prussia is far from Newtonian.
 Rather, its structure and basis are greatly fluid, and take decades to crystallize into three distinct paradigms; just one of them is meaningfully Newtonian.
 Second, Leibniz turns out to have influenced natural philosophy to a degree so far unappreciated.
 Third, in this age theoretical mechanics and its philosophy begin to drift apart, perhaps irretrievably.